 One common challenge that many foodservice employers encounter is how minimum wage can be governed within jobs that also are eligible for tips.
 If you are new to this arena, it is a huge deal.
-For example, many states can pay their tipped employees at a rate that is below the state’s required minimum wage, with the concept being that these employees get paid from the restaurant plus their tip “wages.”
+For example, many states can pay their tipped employees a tipped minimum wage, which is a rate that is below the state’s required minimum wage, with the concept being that these employees get paid from the restaurant plus their tip “wages.”

 Some states do not allow this practice; these states are known as “equal treatment states” and include Alaska, California, Hawaii, Minnesota, Montana, Nevada, Oregon, and Washington.
-Other tip wages differ significantly from state to state, so research your state laws carefully.
+Other tip wage laws differ significantly from state to state, so research your state laws carefully.

 How to Remain Current With Payroll Compliance Laws

 According to the National Small Business Association (NSBA), the top two burdens on small businesses are income and payroll taxes.
 These administrative- and financial-related burdens can be so time-consuming and complex, due to their evolving nature, small business owners often find themselves spending an excessive amount of time completing them.